bwsw/sj-platform/SJDocs/source/Tutorial.rst

 6. MongoDB - as a database;
 7. T-streams - as a message broker ensuring exactly-once data processing;
 8. RESTful API - to access and monitor the platform;
-9. PostgreSQL - as a destination data store.
+9. PostgreSQL - as a destination data storage.

 For a start, perform the steps for platform deployment from the Step1-Deployment_ section.